-As an esthetician with 25+ years of hands on experience working with clients and looking at faces every day, what I know for sure is preventing wrinkles with good lifestyle habits is far easier and less expensive than trying to erase them with dermal fillers or cosmetic surgery once they have appeared.
-It’s the same reason why you should be wearing a well-formulated sunscreen 365 days a year.
-A generous application of sun protection (ideally a minimum of SPF 30) will dramatically reduce the formation of lines, wrinkles and brown spots, as well a prevent skin cancer.
+As an esthetician with 25+ years of hands-on experience working with clients, I know that preventing wrinkles with good lifestyle habits is far easier and less expensive than trying to erase them with dermal fillers or cosmetic surgery.
+This is why you should also wear a well-formulated sunscreen 365 days a year.
+Hands down, daily use of sunscreen is the #1 most effective way to slow down the skin aging process.
+A generous application of sun protection (ideally a minimum of SPF 30) will dramatically reduce the formation of lines, wrinkles and brown spots.
+It also, of course, prevents skin cancer.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or Facetime.